 If your student is interested in studying off campus, there are some important conversations that families should have.
 There are also ways that families can help their students prepare for deciding what program to apply for and navigating the process.

 °IJʿ offers many options for studying off campus — in more than 50 countries, with more than 125 international programs, as well as several programs within the United States.
-The Off-Campus Study website includes comprehensive information about available opportunities and all aspects of researching and planning an off-campus experience.
+The includes comprehensive information about available opportunities and all aspects of researching and planning an off-campus experience.

 We urge students to plan early for studying off campus, to take into account their academic plans (particularly their majors as well as any minors or concentrations), and to include their families in their research and decision-making.